rstock-co/cias/README.md

 #### Currently Working On
 - Improve allocation table:
-    - Add another column that has which chains they contributed with and their count in brackets
+    - move total # txns to left side of allocation table, turn back to just a integer
-    - Add another column for wallets they contributied to with their counts in brackets
+    - Add another column for wallets they contributied to with their counts in brackets (just one column for total, not cont/refunds)
     - Add another popup table that opens when you click on a member wallet, which displays all of their txns for the allocation table (to verify)